lukelbd/ncparallel/README.md

 # Usage
 A sample script is provided below.
 The `-d` flag is used to specify the dimension along which the file is divided, and the `-n` flag is used to specify the number of files into which we want to divide the input file.
+The default behavior is to divide into 8 files along the latitude dimension.

 ```bash
 #!/usr/bin/env bash